JustHollow/vast-builder/README.md

 ### Install

-It requires node 8 or above.
+For now, it requires node 8 or above. (will babelize it later)

 ```bash
 # with npm